 Series Guide: Ground Truth, Federation, and the Anchor Point

-Three field notes on what makes earth observation data trustworthy and what happens when it isn’t
+A series of field notes on what makes earth observation data trustworthy and what happens when it isn’t

 There is a question underneath most earth observation work that rarely gets asked directly.